tsgates/arch-wiki-markdown/wiki/IBus.md

 Others packages are also available in the AUR.

-> Initial Setup
+> Initial setup

-Now, run ibus-setup (as the user who will use IBus):
+Now, run  $ ibus-setup (as the user who will use IBus).

-    $ ibus-setup

 It will start the daemon and give you this message:

     IBus has been started!
 If you cannot use IBus, please add below lines in $HOME/.bashrc, and relogin your desktop. export GTK_IM_MODULE=ibus
     export XMODIFIERS=@im=ibus
     export QT_IM_MODULE=ibus

+> Note:

-Note:Although IBus uses a daemon, it is not the sort of daemon managed by the DAEMONS array in /etc/rc.conf: it runs as an ordinary user and will be started for you when you login.
+-   Although IBus uses a daemon, it is not the sort of daemon managed by
+    systemd: it runs as an ordinary user and will be started for you when you login.

-Note:If, however, ibus is not autostarted upon login, then move the “export …” lines above to $HOME/.xprofile instead, and append this line to the same file: “ibus-daemon -drx”, and relogin your desktop.
+-   If, however, IBus is not autostarted upon login, then move the “export …” lines above to $HOME/.xprofile instead, and append this line to the same file: ibus-daemon -drx, and relogin your desktop.
+    You can also try adding ibus-daemon -drx after the export ... lines in $HOME/.bashrc.

-You will then see a configuration screen; you can access this screen whenever IBus is running by right-clicking the icon in the system tray and choosing "Preferences".
+You will then see a configuration screen; you can access this screen whenever IBus is running by right-clicking the icon in the system tray and choosing Preferences.
 See Configuration.

 If IBus doesn't work in Qt/KDE applications, ensure that the ibus-qt library is installed and define IBus as the default IME in the Qt configuration editor:

-    $ qtconfig
+    $ qtconfig-qt4

-In "Interface" -> "Default Input Method", select ibus instead of xim.
+In Interface > Default Input Method, select ibus instead of xim.

+> GNOME

+GNOME includes IBus by default, so you should only need to install the package specific to your language.
+To enable input in your language, add it to the Input Sources section of the Region & Language settings.
+After you add your input sources, GNOME will show the input switcher icon in the tray.
+The default keyboard shortcut to switch to the next input method in GNOME is Super+space; disregard the next input method shortcut set in ibus-setup.

 Configuration
 -------------

-> Ibus
+> IBus

-Note:You need to have East Asian fonts installed if you want to enter Chinese, Japanese, Korean or Vietnamese characters.
+Note:You need to have east Asian fonts installed if you want to enter Chinese, Japanese, Korean or Vietnamese characters.

-The default "General" settings should be fine, but go to "Input Methods" and select your input method(s) in the drop down box, then press "Add".
+The default General settings should be fine, but go to Input Methods and select your input method(s) in the drop down box, then press Add.
 You can use multiple input methods if you wish.
-Once IBus is set up, you can press Ctrl+Space to use it (multiple times to cycle through available input methods).
+Once IBus is set up, you can press Super+space to use it (multiple times to cycle through available input methods).
 IBus will remember which input method you are using in each window, so you will have to reactivate it for each new window.
-You can override this behavior by right clicking the system tray icon, selecting "Preferences", and going to the "Advanced" tab.
+You can override this behavior by right clicking the system tray icon, selecting Preferences, and going to the Advanced tab.

 > Ibus-rime

-Installation

 If you have decided to use the great ibus-rime IME, here are some help to install it and to configure it.

-First, you should install it from [community] : ibus-rime.

 In order to work, Rime is based on schemas that should be edited by the user.
 However, it comes installed with a default pinyin input schema so you can use it as it.

-Configuration

 If you want it for another input method, here they are: